 For it is the most marginalized – the elderly, indigenous communities, people living with a disability or an underlying health condition, those living in poverty or without adequate employment or shelter, among many others – who are most vulnerable to COVID-19 and the secondary impact of governments’ dramatic attempts to isolate their residents.

 It is precisely the role of civil society to bridge the gap between governments and these groups – to reach those who do not readily access mainstream medical care, to translate health messaging into a language which resonates, and to create trust in the health response.

-Across the globe, civil society and communities are scrambling to feed, clothe, house and keep safe vulnerable people whose lived experiences of marginalisation make centralised government calls for lockdowns an almost unbearable impost.
-Even more concerning are reports that COVID-19 is being used as an excuse to target marginalised populations, unreasonably increase the powers of police, and restrict space for civil society.
+Across the globe, civil society and communities are scrambling to feed, clothe, house and keep safe vulnerable people whose lived experiences of marginalization make centralized government calls for lockdowns an almost unbearable impost.
+Even more concerning are reports that COVID-19 is being used as an excuse to target marginalized populations, unreasonably increase the powers of police, and restrict space for civil society.

-Leaders should not consider the impact of government responses on these groups as a secondary afterthought, but rather central to the response.
+Leaders should not consider the impact of government responses on these groups as an afterthought, but rather central to the response.
 It is difficult for this to happen when affected groups are not at the table.

 The central call of the UN 2030 SDG Agenda is to “leave no one behind”, beginning with those furthest behind.
 It is now time that the world’s leaders back up those words with meaningful action.